 Where the Magic Happens

 Showing in-progress work to a client can feel counterintuitive, and it’s different than the way a lot of agencies do it.
 The traditional agency approach is to work behind the scenes and then unveil the creative in a big ta-da moment.
 You watch a show like MadMen and it’s easy to think that this unveiling is when the magic happens.

-I recently watched this short documentary on Craig Frazier, a successful designer who shifted focus towards illustration in the 90s.
+I recently watched a short documentary on Craig Frazier, a successful designer who shifted focus towards illustration in the 90s.
 In it, he explains his process for coming up with ideas, and says, “If there’s anything magical about illustrations, it happens at the sketch stage.”
 Replace the word “illustration” with “interactive design” and you have the basis for our design philosophy at Clockwork.

 At Clockwork we’ve spent years perfecting our process and we rely heavily on pencil and paper before ever jumping onto the computer.
 This might seem odd given that we’re a digital agency, but a lo-fi approach is an accessible, quick way to get clients thinking about look, feel, and sometimes even functionality.
 We’ve found that by involving our clients in certain brainstorm and sketching activities — basically, “unfinished” work — we generate better ideas and they become a part of the magic.
 As the project evolves, the interactive parts of the end product, like navigation, buttons, templates, and more, have context.
 And, of course, we greatly reduce the chances of getting all the way to the end of a project only to hear, “I don’t like it.”

 Here are just a few of the activities that we’ve found to be extremely effective: